 “We do feel like a big and a little company,” said Paige McInerney, vice president of human resources as Penguin.
 “There’s no bureaucracy.
 Not every decision has to go through layers and layers of red tape before someone acts on it.
 People are really empowered to do things.”

-At Hachette, chairman and CEO David Young makes a point to meet personally with as many new hires as possible.
-Both he and executive vice president and chief operating officer Kenneth Michaels hold monthly lunches with the staff in which employees are encouraged to suggest ways in which the company can improve.
+At Hachette, Chairman and CEO David Young makes a point to meet personally with as many new hires as possible.
+Both he and Executive Vice President and COO Kenneth Michaels hold monthly lunches with the staff in which employees are encouraged to suggest ways in which the company can improve.

 At the same time, the companies offer the level of benefits one might expect from large, global firms: Competitive health benefits, educational benefits, flexible work-from-home policies, opportunity to advance up the corporate ladder and opportunity to work in different regions of the world.

 Penguin, for instance, has a program where, once a year, a half-dozen people from its New York office work for a week in its London office; and a half-dozen people from the London office work in New York on a different week.
 The program is popular.
 The company says that it gets about 50 applicants for each of the six New York-to-London spots each year.

 Both Penguin and Hachette offer mentorship and training programs to their employees.

 “Our mentoring program is highly valued and a lot of people participate,” said Penguin’s McInerney.

 The proof is in the results.
 Several top Penguin executives have made long careers at the company, advancing up the ranks.

 Rick Pascocello, vice president and marketing director for Berkley Publishing Group, NAL and Riverhead Trade started as a publicity assistant at The Putnam Berkley Group in 1992.
 And Yvette Dano, vice president and director of operations for Penguin Group USA started as a part-time sales assistant at The Putnam Berkley Group in 1981.